Haskeeb265/obsidian-vault/1 - Rough Notes/Variables and Mutability.md

 - By default, Rust makes your variables immutable.
 By this we mean that once a value has been assigned to your variable, it cannot be changed.
 - Rust encourages you to keep your variables immutable by default because its safe

 - Constants and variables are different.
-You can't use
+You can't use ==mut== with a constant.
+- Unlike declaring variables, you use ==const== instead of ==let==
+- Constants naming convention is that their name should be decalred in all caps
+- Constants cannot be a return value.
+It's always set and cannot be changed